 Late in 2011, rumors started flying around the web that A.J.
 Fernandez would be adding a Maduro wrapped version of its extremely popular Oval line.
-The new cigars have the exact same filler and binder as the norma Oval, but they replace the Ecuadorian Habano 2000 wrapper with a Habano Maduro one.
+The new cigars have the exact same filler and binder as the normal Oval, but they replace the Ecuadorian Habano 2000 wrapper with a Habano Maduro one.

 Talking about the Oval blend, Clay Roberts of A.J.
 Fernandez said:

 The San Lotano Oval differs from the existing San Lotano line as it is blended with “ultra premium aged tobacco.
-This provides the the cigar a very distinguished balance,” according to AJ.
+This provides the cigar a very distinguished balance,” according to AJ.

 While the Oval Maduro’s wrapper is dark, the wrapper on the regular Oval is quite dark.